dirakurnia/RevisedSupplyChainTransportCO2EmissionCalculator/README.md

 ## Overview
 This repository contains a CO₂ emission calculation app that estimates carbon emissions for different transportation types.
 The app leverages OpenStreetMap's API to obtain transportation data and compute distances.
 It aims to provide an open-access tool for estimating emissions from freight transport, whether by road, air, or water.
+The app concept can be accessed through here: https://supplychaintransport-co2emissioncalculator-2.streamlit.app/

 ## Data Sources & Limitations
 - The app relies on OpenStreetMap (OSM), an open-source mapping service.
 While extensive, it may not cover all addresses, ports, or airports globally.